-A farmer and his family are hanging out washing and chopping firewood when Nazis pull up to their humble dwelling in the French countryside.
+A farmer and his family are doing chores when Nazis pull up to their humble dwelling in the French countryside.
 The Colonel, played Oscar®-ly by Christoph Waltz, asks for a glass of milk.
-The farmer obliges, and the two men trade niceties back and forth.
-But beneath the pleasantries, tension is building.
+The farmer obliges, and the two men trade pleasantries.
+But beneath the bland words, tension is building.

 Tarantino, though, is in no hurry to cut to the chase.
 He’s content to simply sit in that tension.
 Scratch that: he revels in it.
 Over the course of fifteen minutes, he builds the suspense in tiny increments.

 Fifteen minutes.
 Of two men sitting and talking.

 While it’s not uncommon in improv, it’s unheard of in feature films.
 And we’re riveted for every deliciously agonizing second.